NixOS/rfcs/rfcs/0027-trusted-bots.md

 # Future work
 [future]: #future-work

-In the future, we want to move the bots onto the NixOS org on GitHub and through hardware.
+In the future, we want to move the bots onto the NixOS org on GitHub and also run the bots on shared hardware.
 This will help decrease the "bus factor" of Nixpkgs.

 Interested in co-authors and also any suggestions, comments or concerns.